Advancing Student-Active Learning in Ecology Education

 Sign-up for Jigsaw

 Jigsaw is distributed via e-mail using the EcoEd Listserv.
 The EcoEd listserv is used to distribute the monthly Jigsaw Newsletter and occasional announcements of ESA events or programs related to Ecology Education.
 It is also an active forum for educators to exchange ideas and resources.
-The listserv is moderated by ESA staff and may take up to a full working day to be released.
+The listserv is moderated by ESA staff and may take up to two full working days to be released.

 Why is this newsletter titled Jigsaw?